 Why is this important?

-• Having an Operating Agreement will help establish your limited liability status.
-Without an Operating Agreement, a court is more likely to disregard the LLC and hold its members liable for judgments against the LLC.
+Having an operating agreement will help establish your limited liability status.
+Without one, a court is more likely to disregard the LLC and hold its members liable for judgments against the business.

 What do I need to do?

-• Put together your LLC Operating Agreement.
-Here’s are sample templates to consider, though there are many different formats.
-Each member of the LLC may also want to hire an attorney to review the Operating Agreement.
+Put together your LLC operating agreement.
+Each member of the LLC may also want to hire an attorney to review the document before signing.

 Anything tricky I should be aware of?

-• An Operating Agreement is not set in stone and can be updated.
-To make sure updates can be made smoothly, make sure to include the process for making amendments in your Operating Agreement.
+An operating agreement is not set in stone and can be updated.
+To make sure updates can be made smoothly, make sure to include the process for making amendments in your agreement.

-Step 6: Open a bank account for your LLC
+Step 6: Open a business bank account for your LLC

 It takes money to make money, so the next thing you’ll want to do is open a bank account for your new LLC.